Did I Kill My Aloe Vera Plant?

 Aloe vera plants are unique and fascinating houseplants—their succulent-like leaves are actually filled with the gel-like substance you see in sunburn lotion.
 Like most succulents, they need very well-drained soil and should be planted in pots with drainage holes or pebbles in the bottom.
 If your aloe plant's long leaves start to droop and get mushy, you may be having a watering issue.

 When an aloe plant is being overwatered, the leaves develop what are called water-soaked spots.
 They look like what you describe: soggy and soft.
 It is almost as though the entire leaf becomes saturated and gel-like, then it turns to mush.
 Eventually, the entire plant dies.
 This is just one way that aloe plants can become waterlogged.

 Your plant can also experience a waterlogged condition because the pot you put it in lacks a drainage hole.
 Avoid planting in a pot without a drainage hole.
-The layer of pebbles in the bottom of a pot compounds the problem.
+Adding a layer of pebbles in the bottom of a pot, although often offered as a simple solution, actually compounds the problem.
 As moisture moves down through the soil, it forms what is called a perched water table over the pebbles.
 Not until the soil above is saturated will the water move down into the pebbles.
 That means your aloe's roots are constantly saturated.
 The soil is waterlogged, and the plant's roots are dying from lack of oxygen.